thesaadmirza/BookingEngine/Readme.md

 		- Apartment should not have any blocked day inside the range and should have price lower than max_price.
 		- Hotel should have at least 1 Hotel Room without any blocked days in the range with price lower than max_price.

-	- Returned objects should be SORTED from lowest to highest price
+	- Returned objects should be SORTED from lowest to highest price.
-		- for hotels we should use the lowest AVAILABLE room_type price
+		- for hotels we should use the lowest AVAILABLE room_type price.

 ## Test Case example: